archway-network/networks/README.md

 Relayers operating IBC paths connecting to archway-1 (mainnet) may apply for a feegrant to pay for IBC transfer fees.

-To apply for a feegrant fill fill out the following form: https://forms.gle/AfUbwRpHU5XGBquM6
+To apply for a feegrant fill out the following form: https://forms.gle/AfUbwRpHU5XGBquM6